Scholarships & Assessments

 Applicants will be expected to present a portfolio of work and be prepared to discuss that work and also discuss any gallery visits they may have made.
 Applicants will also be required to produce a still life sketch within 30 minutes.

 Applications are invited from all instrumentalists and singers to attend auditions before entry to the College in September.
 The College has a strong musical reputation and recipients of scholarships will be expected to play a full part in the musical life of the school.
 Applicants should be prepared to play two contrasting pieces on their instrument or using their voice which may be accompanied or unaccompanied.
 Sight reading and aural tests will also be given in order to ascertain potential as well as attainment.
 It is expected that a minimum standard Grade 3 will have been attained, although special consideration will be given to those students who demonstrate very rapid progress or to those who play a minority instrument.
 Students applying to the College at Year 10 will be expected to play at Grade 5 level and to the Sixth Form the required standard is Grade 7.

 Applications are invited from athletic and talented young sportspeople who can make a significant contribution to the range of major sports offered by Shebbear College.
 Pupils will be assessed on their co-ordination, speed, stamina and games skills through a number of recognised fitness tests and by a cross country run.
 Candidates will also participate in training sessions for three sports:

 Boys: (choose from) rugby, hockey, football and cricket.

 Girls: (choose from) hockey, netball, football and cricket.
 All candidates will be expected to provide a sporting CV (on application) and a reference from a current sports coach.

-Academic scholarships are available and are assessed based on the results achieved by the candidate in the Entrance Examinations.
-For more information on scholarships please contact the registrar.
+Academic scholarships are available and are assessed based on the results achieved by the candidate in the Entrance Examination each January.